fer-osorio/cipher-fortis/Apps/Executables/README.md

 ### Passing arguments to the executables.
 We can pass arguments to the executables to encrypt/decrypt a single file.
-Set as first argument the name/path of the encryption key we want to use followed by the files (currently supported) that are meant to be encrypted as the following arguments, this will encrypt/decrypt the files using the key regferenced in the first arguemt.
+Set as first argument the name/path of the encryption key we want to use followed by the files (currently supported) that are meant to be encrypted as the following arguments, this will encrypt/decrypt the files using the key referenced in the first argument.

 **Example:**